ryanguna/briefcase-ryanguna.com/README.md

 * Webpack
 * CSS3

-## Team
+## Website

-Personal Page was made with love by these people and a bunch of awesome [contributors](https://github.com/MichaelRSilva/PersonalPage).
+Personal Page was made with love by these people and a bunch of awesome [contributors](https://ryanguna.com).

 ## Build Setup